Security Cameras Are Not Created Equal

 Wired vs. wireless refers to how the communication signal is transmitted from one piece of security equipment to another.

 Communication signals can be transmitted using an analog or digital format.
 Then they are routed through a wired connection, like a telephone or cable line.
-Or by a wireless connection that uses radio waves to send the transmission, such as cellular, laptops with WLAN card, fiber optic communication, etc.
+They can also be transmitted via a wireless connection that uses radio waves to send the transmission, such as cellular, laptops with WLAN card, fiber optic communication, etc.

 You will also need to consider how you want your security camera to be powered.
-Just because it is a wireless camera, it doesn’t mean there are no wires involved.
-How will you get get electricity to your camera?
-You either must power the camera into an outlet to charge, or it has to run on batteries.
+Just because it is a wireless camera, it doesn’t mean wires aren’t involved.
+How will you get electricity to your camera?
+You either must power the camera into an outlet to charge, or it must run on batteries.

 Other Features to Consider